The island’s only Buddhist temple

 Attend a Goma fire ceremony for Fudo Myoo

 This change in color is due to a ritual named Goma, performed by Saifuku-ji’s priests on the last days of each month.
-During those ceremonies, a fire is kindled before Fudo Myoo’s statue (one of the five Wisdom Kings, associated with fire and anger), to burn wooden sticks engraved with wishes.
+During those ceremonies, a fire is kindled before Fudo Myoo’s statue (the wrathful deity with a halo of flames and one of the five Wisdom Kings), to burn wooden sticks engraved with wishes.
 This sacred fire is also said to act as a spiritual and psychological cleansing for believers.
 This ritual is specific to esoteric Buddhism, and is performed in order to destroy negative energies, nefarious thoughts and desires.

 The audience enters a state close to a trance amidst the rhythmical hits on taiko drums, the enrapturing melody and voices of priests chanting prayers, and the crackling of the fire.
 It is a perfect occasion for a memorable spiritual experience.